01 of 11

 - Matching thread

-Note: The design of this hat is not ideal for directional prints.
+Please note: the design of this hat is not ideal for directional prints.

 - Iron, ironing board, and press cloth